yujunz/gitlab.com-runbooks/howto/elasticsearch.md

 *Note*
 when the integration is enabled, new jobs are scheduled even if no namespaces are on the list

+*Note*
+an example procedure that should cover all edge cases (nuclear option, will wipe out everything related to elastic):
+1. disable ES integration in the admin panel
+1. remove all namespace objects using console commands in the bug above
+1. recreate index using rake task
+1. clear index status using rake task
+1. watch ES monitoring and Kibana logs

 #### disabling elastic backed search, but leaving the integration on ####

 you can prevent Gitlab from using ES integration for searching, but leave the integration itself enabled.
 An example of when this is useful is during initial indexing.